sai-vamsi-m/tech-wisdom-generator/README.md

 To run the project, please follow the below steps:

 - Clone the project repository to your local machine.
-- Open the project folder and locate the 'index.html' file.
+- Open the project folder and locate the `index.html` file.
-- Click on the "New Quote" button to generate a random quote from the Quotable API.
+- Click on the `New Quote` button to generate a random quote from the Quotable API.
 The quote will appear on the webpage.
 - To share the quote on Twitter, click on the "Tweet" button.
 This will open a new window with a pre-populated tweet containing the quote text and author.
 You can edit the tweet as desired before posting it.
-- To generate a new quote, simply click on the "New Quote" button again.
+- To generate a new quote, simply click on the `New Quote` button again.
 This will fetch a new random quote from the API and display it on the webpage.
 - You can continue clicking on the "New Quote" button to generate more quotes and share them on Twitter as desired.

 ## ⚙️ How It Works

 Here's how the project works:

-- The user opens the web application in their web browser by accessing the index.html file.
+- The user opens the web application in their web browser by accessing the `index.html` file.
 - The web application displays a simple user interface with a "New Quote" button and a "Tweet" button.
-- The user clicks on the "New Quote" button.
+- The user clicks on the `New Quote` button.
 - JavaScript sends an API request to the Quotable API to fetch a random quote.
 - The Quotable API responds with a JSON object containing the quote text and author.
 - JavaScript retrieves the quote text and author from the API response and displays it on the webpage.